 4. Hammerhead Shark – 710 pounds

 As mentioned above, the biggest hammerhead shark was caught by Robert T. Keller off of Jeanette’s Pier.
-This one weighed a hundred pounds more that Keller’s dusky shark, coming in at 710 pounds!
-Hammerheads are a classic looking shark except for their outrageously unique heads that look like… you guessed it, a hammer.
+This one weighed a hundred pounds more than Keller’s dusky shark, coming in at 710 pounds!
+Hammerheads are classic-looking sharks except for their outrageously unique heads that look like… you guessed it, a hammer.
 Their eyes are on either side of their heads and they actually have very excellent eyesight.
 Keller caught this hammerhead in 1961 and the record still stands today, more than 60 years later.

 3) Mako Shark – 768 pounds

 The third shark on our list is one of the fastest fish in the ocean.
 Mako sharks can reach speeds of 45 mph in short spurts.
 They can get to be 14 feet long and weigh up to 1,000 pounds.
 The most distinguishing feature of the mako is its large eyes.
 Both longfin and shortfin makos have big black eyes and also have good eyesight.
 The biggest mako caught in North Carolina was a 768-pound mako caught by Russell J. Langford off the Oregon Inlet (which is just south of Jeanett’s Pier on Nags Island).
 The Oregon Inlet seems to be a great fishing spot as well with 14 of the record-breaking saltwater fish being caught in that area, including our next two.